jvsr/fillit/README.md

 # fillit
 A simple space optimisation algorithm.
+A Codam School project

-Codam School project
+## Description

 Fillit is a project that makes you find the optimal solution among a huge set of possibilities.
 In this particular project, we have to create an algorithm which fits some Tetriminos together into the smallest possible square.